nyquist/memory2go/cloud/oci/OCI-FileStorage.md

 ## File Systems
 - To access your file system you create a new or use an existing mount target.
-- Up to 100 fule systems/ mount target can be created
+- Up to 100 file systems cab be created per mount target.
 - The file systems will reside in the AD where FSS is configured (based on subnet assignment) but it can be accessible from on-prem through FastConnect/VPN.

 ## Export Paths